 We walked around this Isla for about 30 minutes, catching a glimpse of white tip sharks and a ray resting in the water below.
 So, I suppose with the penguins and the ray, it wasn’t a total waste of money and still a fun way to spend the morning!

+Unfortunately, I don’t have the name of the place I stayed on San Cristóbal.
 I arrived without any booked accommodations and found a private room, with a private bath for $15/night one block away from the city center.
-Unfortunately, I can’t recall the name of the hostel, but it was just above a restaurant named Lucky’s.
+It was just above a restaurant named Lucky’s.
 You can find Lucky’s recommended in the Lonely Planet Guidebook.

 I had a mutual friend from California who was disembarking his live-aboard cruise on the same day as my arrival so we decided to split a taxi ($60 for the day) to take us to three different places on the island.

 The next stop was the Galapaguera de Cerro Colorado, a tortoise breeding center.
-Here we followed a clearly marked path through some incredible landscape, hoping to find more giant tortoises.
-It’s amazing how well their shells blended in quite well with the other rocks.
+Here you’ll follow a clearly marked path through some incredible landscape to see more giant tortoises.
+It’s amazing how well their shells blend in with the other rocks.
 At times the tortoises were right next to me, and I didn’t even see them!
 So keep your eyes open, you’ll find them!

 The third and final stop on this tour was a small beach called Puerto Chino that was filled with sea lions, including little pups.
 Besides a couple with a child, we were the only other humans at this beach.
 The waves were calm and perfect for snorkeling, had we brought our snorkel gear!
 This is a great place to cool off, enjoy the quiet, and get a good giggle at the sea lions doing their thing!